clicknium/clicknium-docs/doc/api/python/webdriver/attach_by_title_url.md

     &emsp;**url**: str
         &emsp;&emsp; url string, current web page's url, supporting wildcard.
     &emsp;**is_maximize**: bool
-        &emsp;&emsp; is_maximize is set to define whether to maximize the browser window.
-Default is True.
+        &emsp;&emsp; is_maximize is set to define whether to maximize the browser window, and the default value is True.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, Unit is second, and default value is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;[Browser](./doc/api/python/webdriver/browser/browser.md) object, you can execute following operations in the browser: find_element, close_tab, refresh and so on.